Skip to Main Content

 • Travelers: Travelers offers loan/lease gap coverage, which pays out the difference between the current value of your car versus what is owed.

 • The Hartford: The Hartford offers gap insurance for new vehicles.
-Drivers must add gap insurance to collision and comprehensive coverage within 30 days of when the vehicle is purchased.
+Drivers must add gap insurance to collision and comprehensive coverage within 30 days of when the vehicle is purchased or leased.

 • Liberty Mutual: Under Liberty Mutual’s gap insurance add-on, the coverage will pay the difference if your remaining loan amount is larger than your car’s actual cash value.